 Anne-Marie Hourigan is a retired Judge of the Ontario Court of Justice where she presided exclusively over criminal matters for 12 years.
 Prior to her appointment to the Court, she practised criminal law in Toronto, both as a defence counsel and as a prosecutor for the Attorney-General of Canada.Over the course of her 30 years in the Canadian criminal justice system, Ms. Hourigan worked with thousands of people affected by mental illness and came to appreciate the direct and repeated co-relation between the gaps in their mental health care and their appearance before the Courts.
 She retired early from the Bench so she could bring awareness to this issue.
 Since her retirement, Ms. Hourigan has lectured extensively about the intersection of mental illness and criminal behaviour.
 She has also spoken about the need to embed mental health literacy into the education system in order to increase awareness, reduce stigma and promote early intervention and treatment.
 Ms. Hourigan has served on the Boards of various organizations dedicated to furthering the mental health of Canadians, including The Institute of Families for Child & Youth Mental Health, Vancouver and the Eva Rothwell Centre, Hamilton.
 She also has lived experience supporting family members living with mental illness.
 Ms. Hourigan holds an Honours Bachelor of Arts from Trinity College, University of Toronto, a Bachelor of Laws from Queen’s University and a Master of Laws (Criminal) from Osgoode Hall Law School.
 She was awarded the Prime Minister of Canada’s Certificate of Excellence for Public Service and the Ontario Court of Justice Distinguished Service Medal in 2014 and the Queen Elizabeth II Golden Jubilee Medal in 2002.

 Mike Dalton is an experienced financial executive, corporate director and retired officer in the Canadian Armed Forces.
-Currently, the Controller of ATCO Frontec, a board director with Calgary Co-op and a citizen member of the Audit Committee for the City of Calgary, Mike has over 20 years of experience in financial reporting, governance and risk management.
+He is the VP Finance and CFO for the Alberta Energy Regulator and a Board Director and Audit Committee Chair with Calgary Co-op.
+In 2020, Mike completed a four-year term as a Citizen Member of the Audit Committee for the City of Calgary.

 New Glasgow, Nova Scotia